-How Do Draft a Will Which Will Stand Up to a Challenge for Diminished Capacity or a Medical Condition?
+How Do Draft a Will Which Will Stand Up to a Contest for Diminished Capacity or a Medical Condition?

 People with diminished capacity or a medical condition who can still make a Will but are concerned that it may be challenged after their death need defensive estate planning.
 They need someone to make sure that the Will is as solid as it can possibly be under the circumstances.